World Dream Bank home - add a dream - newest - art gallery - sampler - dreams by title, subject, author, date, place, names

 So what can it mean?
 The dream can be read two ways, depending on how you read "Then the morn blush'd rosy red."

-So I say (without proof) Angel's a gender-bent erotic dream about puberty and first love--but also a sharp spiritual parable, and this isn't later Blakean editorializing, but inherent in the dream.
+So I think Angel's a gender-bent erotic dream about puberty and first love--but also a sharp spiritual parable.
+And that's not Blake-awake moralizing, but inherent in the dream.
 Blake's dreams aren't restricted to recalling his own puberty.
-Not every man could handle suddenly finding he's a female crybaby with a touchy-feelie male guardian angel who turns him/her on, but remember Blake was a visionary used to identifying with his soul not the body he so often left.
+Not every man could handle suddenly finding he's a female crybaby with a touchy-feelie male guardian angel who turns him/her on, but remember Blake was a visionary used to identifying with his soul, not the body he so often left.
 By going through a girl's puberty as well, he gains emotional breadth; he sees outside the gender-blinders of his time and place, and instead looks at wider spiritual issues of puberty.
-Your urge to hide uneasy sexual feelings can build emotional armor, or teenage thorniness: "ten thousand spears" sounds about right!
-That armor, warns Blake, may block spiritual experience--blind you to angels.
+Your blushing, your urge to hide uneasy sexual feelings (from teasing peers or meddling elders alike) can spur you to build emotional armor, or teenage thorniness: "ten thousand spears" sounds about right!
+That armor, warns Blake, may block spiritual experience--drive off (or blind you to) angels.
+Including your own.

-Blake elsewhere argues repeatedly that sexual (and other) repressions are poisonous.
+Blake constantly argued that sexual (and other) repressions are poisonous.
 Some shame may be inevitable as one moves from innocence to experience--of course you want privacy and time to come to terms with new feelings.
-But one of the foulest sins in Blake's view is to mock or harass others' sincere sexual desire.
-Can we (I think his dream is asking) avoid shaming or repressing ourselves?
-And if we do blush, hide, distort our feelings, can that callus of shamming stunt our soul-growth in areas outside sex?
+Thus, to Blake one of the foulest sins is to mock or harass others' sexual feelings.
+There's good reason gay-rights advocates quote him:

 Blake's dream-poem is short; he just poses a riddle.
 But he's asking deep questions--ones Freud, sure of his ideas on religion, sex and gender alike, could never even frame.